 - Destruction/Damage/Vandalism of Property

-In addition, Citrus College must include statistics for the following: dating violence, domestic violence, and stalking.
-Statistics pertaining to incidents of domestic violence, dating violence, and stalking that are reported to have occurred within the Citrus’ Clery geography are to be included in Citrus' Annual Security Report.
+Statistics pertaining to all of the above that are reported to have occurred within Citrus College's Clery geography are to also be included in District's Annual Security Report ("ASR").

-Should any of the above Clery crimes be reported to GPD and not to CS, the Watch Commander or his/her designee will notify the CS Supervisor as soon as practical upon receiving said report.
-The notification will assist Citrus College with Clery Act compliance.
+Should any of the above Clery crimes be reported to GPD and not to CS, the GPD Watch Commander or his/her designee will notify the CS Director as soon as practical upon receiving said report.
+The notification will assist District with Clery Act compliance.

-In accordance with the Timely Warning provisions stipulated within the Clery Act, in the event that a situation arises, either on or off campus, that, in the opinion of the CS Supervisor, dean of students, and vice president of student services, constitutes an ongoing or continuing threat; a campus wide Timely Warning will be issued by CS.
+In accordance with the Timely Warning provisions stipulated within the Clery Act, in the event that a situation arises, either on or off campus, that, in the opinion of the CS Director and designated vice president, constitutes an ongoing or continuing threat; a campus wide Timely Warning will be issued by CS.
 The issuance is intended to notify students and employees in a manner that is timely and will aid in the prevention of similar crimes.

 QUALIFICATIONS OF PERSONNEL:

-The Citrus Community College District and its Department of Campus Safety, will assure that security services and functions will only be performed by persons employed as Campus Safety Officers or the Supervisor and each will meet the requirements of that employment.
+District acknowledges and agrees that District and CS will assure that security services and functions will only be performed by persons employed as Campus Safety Officers or District's CS Director and each will meet the eligibility and training requirements for employment with CS.

 INDEMNIFICATION: